Victim-Offender Dialogue Programs

 Through a partnership with the Greene County Juvenile Court, volunteers trained by and coordinated through the Center for Dispute Resolution facilitate meetings between young first- and second-time offenders and their victims.
 At these meetings victims have the opportunity to explain how they have been impacted by the actions of these young offenders, and the youth are held directly accountable to the people who were affected by their crimes.

-The CDR has also partnered with the Greene County Prosecutor's Office to mediate cases involving adult offenders.
+The CDR also partners with the Greene County Prosecutor's Office to mediate cases involving adult offenders.
 This program represents the area's first adult victim-offender dialogue program.
 Through the program offenders often pay restitution and do community service as part of their efforts to repair the harm they have caused.
-Between February 2008 and June 2009 program participants worked more than 700 hours doing community service for non-profits in Greene County.

 The Juvenile and Adult VOD programs offer a number of benefits for youth offenders, victims, and the community.
 First, the programs empower victims, and they often find closure through the mediation process.
 As more mediations have been conducted, Franck has been impressed with victims' responses to the unique program.
 "It has been very exciting to see such a positive response to this program.
 Participation has been outstanding, illustrating that victims do want a voice in the justice process."